Donald Trump and fascism: Political violence

 Trump has repeatedly expressed support for violent actions by law enforcement and his supporters since the early days of his first presidential campaign in August 2015.
-He was reported to, during his presidency, have called for undocumented immigrants to be shot in the leg as a way of deterrence.
-He suggested that his hecklers be "knocked the hell" out by his supporters and praised then-House candidate Greg Gianforte after he body-slammed The Guardian reporter Ben Jacobs while he was asking questions, stating that, "any guy who can do a body slam is my kind of guy."
+He was reported to have called for undocumented immigrants to be shot in the leg as a way of deterrence.
+He suggested that his hecklers be "knocked the hell" out by his supporters and praised then-House candidate Greg Gianforte after he body-slammed The Guardian reporter Ben Jacobs while he was asking questions, stating that "any guy who can do a body slam is my kind of guy."
 Trump said at a 2016 rally that, "I could stand in the middle of 5th Avenue and shoot somebody and I wouldn't lose voters."
-He had previously joked about the topic of killing journalists several times prior, including when he said that he "would never kill them", before reconsidering: "Uh, let's see, uh? ...
+He had previously joked about the topic of killing journalists several times prior, including when he said that he "would never kill them," before reconsidering: "Uh, let's see, uh? ...
 No I wouldn't.
 I would never kill them, but I do hate them.
 And some of them are such lying, disgusting people, it's true."
 Some historians consider Trump's praise of violence against his critics, among other behaviors, as fitting a characteristic of fascism.

 In a Missouri rally that resulted in multiple fights and arrests, Trump complained, after being interrupted by protesters, that there were no longer any "consequences" for protesting and stated that, "You know, part of the problem and part of the reason it takes so long is nobody wants to hurt each other anymore, right?"
 In a 2017 speech directed at law-enforcement officers, Trump encouraged them to be "rough" on suspects.
-Trump has described, in 2016, instances of violence at his rallies as "appropriate".
+Trump has described, in 2016, instances of violence at his rallies as "appropriate."